nvuillam/generic-stdout-parser/README.md

 When there are useless lines added to a stdout json or xml shell output, the parser manages to detect and ignore them.

-To avoid duplication with tables parsing of package [node-shell-parser](https://www.npmjs.com/package/node-shell-parser), it is possible to use 'node-shell-parser' as inputFormat
+To avoid duplication with linux tables parsing of package [node-shell-parser](https://www.npmjs.com/package/node-shell-parser), it is possible to use 'node-shell-parser' as inputFormat

 Available input formats are
 - json
 - xml
 - raw_structure_datatype_props
+- shell

 Available output formats are
 - javascript object